mantidproject/documents/Presentations/Scientific Steering Committee/User Workshop 2019/diffraction-notes.md

 - custom interfaces
 Random notes
 - something in mantid that warns if too much memory is being used, maybe attached to algorithm cancellation
-- all ISIS diffraction users are using mantid
+- all ISIS powder diffraction users are using mantid
+- all SNS instruments, WAND, POWDER is ready but beam went down before acceptance testing
 - adding workflow diagrams to workflow algorithms would be useful
 - determining workflow for how a workspace was generated would be useful as well
 - user documentation would benefit from assumption/applicability section